metizror/charlesgreen.github.io/_posts/2016-11-14-saitama-marathon-update.md

 ## Race Results

-Overall I was only able to complete 21.2km of the 42.192km (26.2 miles) race before missing the cutoff time needed to clear the 6th time gate (discussed more in lessons learned).
-And while it was a disappointment not to be able to continue running and finish the race I was very happy to have pushed hard and cut 29 minutes off my 20km time to establish a new personal best.
+Overall I was only able to complete 21.2km of the 42.192km (~13 of 26.2 miles) race before missing the cutoff time needed to clear the 6th gate (discussed more in lessons learned).
+And while it was a disappointment not to finish the race I was very happy to have pushed hard and cut 29 minutes off my 20km time for a new personal best.

 Race Stats:
-- Time: 2:54
+  *  Time: 2:54
-- Average Pace: 8:12/km
+  *  Average Pace: 8:12/km

 Personal Bests:
-- 10km 1:15:43
+  *  10km 1:15:43
-- 15km 1:56:56
+  *  15km 1:56:56
-- 20km 2:41:21
+  *  20km 2:41:21

 ## Lessons Learned